-Bonuses – Something along the lines of Don’t miss out.
-The first X people to register will receive Y, aboslutely free.
+- Bonuses – Something along the lines of Don’t miss out.
+The first X people to register will receive Y, absolutely free.
 Register now!
 A classic designed to add urgency and enhance an offer made earlier in the email.

-Keeping it personal – In my opinion the postscript has a one-to-one feel about it.
+- Keeping it personal – In my opinion, the postscript has a one-to-one feel about it.
 I think it’s because it harks back to the old days of actual letter writing.
 Reaching out to the customer with empathy always works well.
-For exmaple, This is the the last email I’m going to send you about our new webinar.
+For example, This is the last email I’m going to send you about our new webinar.
 I know you’re busy but I genuinely think you’ll find our content valuable and, hey, you can always leave half way if it’s not your cup of tea.
 Link to register.

 4. An image is (not always) worth a thousand words

 Email design is a huge challenge.
 Great tools like Campaign Monitor, Litmus and MailChimp have continually strived to make HTML templating easier for us email marketers, though there are still a lot of quirks to deal with day-to-day.

 The real question (and I get asked this a lot) is whether a fancy HTML template with lots of images really works better than a plain text or basic, rich text email.

 The short answer is: test it.
 Depending on the targeted segment, the email in question and the conversion goal HTML or plain text can both ‘win’.